51°F

 “The leadership of the University of Nevada, Las Vegas and the University of Nevada, Reno have been in contact with each other and have had conversations with MWC Commissioner Gloria Nevarez and the remaining athletic teams about the future of the Conference,” the letter read.
 “There is a certain amount of fluidity to how we will navigate this situation.
 UNLV and UNR will continue to work closely with each other and the Conference to explore the options available to its Members.”

-UNLV reconsidered joining the Pac-12, but the Mountain West utilized the exit fees of $18-$20 million per MWC school leaving to the Pac-12 to create financial packages for UNLV and other schools remaining in the conference.
-The Pac-12 could also be on the hook for over $10 million in poaching fees for breaching a contract the two conferences made when they signed a scheduling agreement for 2024, when the Pac-12 was left with just two members after the majority of the conference left for other power conferences.
+UNLV reconsidered joining the Pac-12, but the Mountain West used the exit fees of $18 million-$20 million per MWC school leaving to the Pac-12 to create financial packages for UNLV and other schools remaining in the conference.
+The Pac-12 also could be on the hook for over $10 million in poaching fees for breaching a contract the two conferences made when they signed a scheduling agreement for 2024, when the Pac-12 was left with just two members after the majority of the conference left for other power conferences.

 UNLV was offered a lump sum payment of $10 million to $14 million from the exit fees to be paid in 2025 and $1.5 million to $1.8 million from potential poaching fees, annually for six years starting in 2026.
 The Pac-12 is suing the MWC over the poaching fees, so it remains to be seen if those fees are actually paid for by the Pac-12.